 Your second day in Barcelona is perfect for a stroll around town taking in some of Gaudi's most famous sights.
-The key sights are relatively close to each other and there is a great deal to see along the way, so we'd recommend walking - although the metro is easily available if you're feeling lazy.
+The key sights are relatively close to each other and all of them are centred right around your hotel, so it will be an easy walk!

 It's worth sitting down in one of the nearby coffee shops for a moment or two to take in the magnificent sight and do a spot of people watching before carrying on with your Barcelona tour.

 Your next stop is the famous Park Güell, which is just a short walk up the Carrer de Sardenya.
 It's free to enter, so be prepared for crowds if you plan to visit over the weekend.

 Once you're inside, have a wander and explore all the bizarre ins and outs of the park.
 Everything from the asymmetrical houses by the main entrance through to a large pagoda inside was born in the mysterious depths of Gaudi's brain.